How to Easily Calculate SST, SSR, and SSE in Python

 • SST = SSR + SSE

-You can use the following calculators to automatically calculate SST, SSR, and SSE for any simple linear regression line:
+You can use the following specialized calculators to automatically determine SST, SSR, and SSE for any simple linear regression line:

 The following tutorials explain how to calculate SST, SSR, and SSE in other statistical software: